RunestoneInteractive/httlads/_sources/WorldFacts/screenscrape_cids.rst

    Copy and paste the list of the three letter country codes of the countries that border Peru.
 Do not include the square brackets:

    - :'BOL', 'BRA', 'CHL', 'COL', 'ECU': Is the correct answer
+     :200: No, 200 is the status code of the request not
      :x: There should be five countries, in single quotes separated by a comma and a space.

 .. fillintheblank:: fb_api3